I’ve spent years looking for the perfect Bible reading plan.

 7. It’s flexible.
 Do all the suggested readings and you’ll read through the entire Bible in a year.
 Or choose just the Old Testament readings or just the New Testament readings.
 Or choose the Old or New Testament plus the Psalms.

 8. In this plan, you often read straight through an entire book of the Bible.
 There are some exceptions.

-9. Big bonus- you read the Bible in chronological order rather than book order.
+9. Big bonus- you read the Bible in chronological order rather than in book order.
 This opens your eyes to the grand sweep of the Biblical narrative.
-It’s especially helpful to read the overlapping material in 1 2 Samuel, 1 2 Kings, and 1 2 Chronicles side by side.
+It’s especially helpful to read the overlapping material in 1 & 2 Samuel, 1 & 2 Kings, and 1 & 2 Chronicles side by side.
 Plus, you will read one of the Gospels in each quarter of the year.

 Well, there you have it, the best Bible reading plan I’ve found.
 I’d love to hear how it works for you.- Lisa <><